SHAKNews Brief

 Bottom Line

-This is less interesting for most investors right now, not more.
-The operating loss at $1.4bn in TTM revenue puts the entire margin story in question — and a 30% haircut on a 39.0x multiple still does not produce a cheap stock.
-The investors this print helps are the shorts and anyone disciplined enough to wait for a cleaner setup.
+This quarter makes Shake Shack a harder hold for most investors, not a buying opportunity.
+The operating loss at $1.4bn in TTM revenue puts the entire margin story in question — and a 30% selloff on a 39.0x multiple still does not produce a cheap stock.
+The investors this print helps are the shorts and anyone willing to wait for the multiple to compress further.

 The one number that changes the thesis: same-shack sales growth next quarter.
 Reacceleration suggests a fixable execution problem.
 A second consecutive miss signals something structural is wrong with the model, and 39.0x will not hold.